alfaix/neotest-gtest/README.md

       bold = "\27[1m",
     },
   },
+  -- What extra args should ALWAYS be sent to google test?
+  -- if you want to send them for one given invocation only, -- send them to `neotest.run({extra_args = ...})`
+  -- see :h neotest.RunArgs for details
   extra_args = {},
   -- see :h neotest.Config.discovery.
 Best to keep this as-is and set -- per-project settings in neotest instead.